 Is Notting Hill Carnival free?

 The main carnival is free and you don’t need to buy tickets.
-However you’ll need to pay if you plan to go to an after party (see below).
+However, you’ll need to pay if you plan to go on to an after party.

-It’s worth noting that Notting Hill Carnival takes over several neighbourhoods around W10 as well as Notting Hill, Ladbroke Grove and Westbourne Park.
-The main parade goes from Great Western Road, along Chepstow Road, Westbourne Grove and finishing at the north end of Ladbroke Grove.
+The Carnival celebrations take place in Notting Hill, Ladbroke Grove and Westbourne Park, plus surrounding neighbourhoods.
+The main parade goes from Great Western Road, along Chepstow Road, Westbourne Grove and finishes at the north end of Ladbroke Grove.

 Notting Hill Carnival App